If you’re looking for the best amps for acoustic bass, you’ve come to the right post!

 Plus, its massive 750W RMS power amplifier has the headroom and tone to work on just about any stage.

-The workmanship of the 12 “Neo Power” speakers makes it able to cope with all styles of playing.
+The workmanship of the 12 “Neo Power” speakers enables them to cope with all styles of playing.

 Its ergonomics and size make it very easy to handle and carry around.